yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 In Haskell there is a `main` function and every object has a type.
 The type of `main` is `IO ()`.
-This means `main` will cause side effects. expliquer cela.
+This means `main` will cause side effects.

 Just remember that Haskell can look a lot like mainstream imperative languages.